curl/everything-curl/usingcurl/returns.md

     that curl got fewer bytes than advertised or that it got more. curl itself cannot know which number that is wrong or which is correct.
 If any.

- 19. FTP couldn't download/access the given file.
+ 19. FTP could not download/access the given file.
 The RETR (or similar) command failed. curl got an error from the server when trying to download the file.